NikkyArmstrong/portfolio-blog/src/posts/second-post.md

 ---
 title: "Second Gatsby Blog Post"
+excerpt: "This is the tagline for my second blog post"
 date: "2020-01-19"
 featured: "../images/growlithe-coder.jpg"
 featuredalt: "Growlithe the dog sitting on a chair in front of a laptop"